tournepivoine/shinpokered-fr/README.md

 ====
 - A girl option is now available, featuring the sprite from Pokemon Anniversary Red, which is based on Green's manga appearance.
 	- To accomodate this, Celadon Gym's trainers use their more neutral text from Crystal.
+	- The protagonist is also referred to in a gender neutral manner.
+This changes like, 2-3 lines in the whole game.
 - All 151 original Pokemon, plus an additional 100, can be obtained without the use of trading or glitches, including Mew!
 - Bag capacity is increased from 20 to 30 items.
 - Pokemon Box capacity is now 280 Pokemon with 14 boxes.